kennedn/blog/content/posts/json.md

     <img src="wokwi_badge.svg"></img>
 </a>

-# Get the Pre-processor to do it
+# Get the preprocessor to do it

 We have now managed to convert a JSON file into a byte array, hardcode it and then decode it.
 We can go further however.
 If we are using a build tool such as CMake.
-We can simply instruct it to run the python script on our behalf at build time:
+We can simply instruct it to run the python script on our behalf:

 ```cmake
 set(JSON_FILEPATH "${PROJECT_SOURCE_DIR}/config/tiles.json" CACHE STRING "Location of tiles json")